GithHayden/IQ-Riddle-Game/README.md

     - Ensure site is as responsive as possible, test on different size devices.
 * Bugs:
     - Describe any interesting bugs (tests not running as expected/failing).
 Describe expected output, why testing may be failing, how you addressed them, and whether there were any issues that you didn't/couldn't fix.

+    * Bugs
+    Unable to get code working in browser - spelled end block, which should have been one word i.e. endblock.
+    'Contact Developer' missing: Typo in page_heading, fixed by correcting/aligning wording conventions.
+    Forgot 'secret_key' leading to error code, fixed by adding to run.py.

 ### Final Deployment
 * Heroku: Deploy final version of code.
 Provide instructions on how project was deployed to Heroku.